harinij/100DaysOfCode/README.md

 You can read more about it on medium here: https://medium.com/@hmovielabs

-Also documenting quick updates and other interesting things here on my website: http://HMovieLabs.com/
+Also you can read about me and other interesting projects on my website: http://HMovieLabs.com/